sebas642/intercessor/README.md

 Where:

-* PEER_ID (string): The unique identifier of the peer.
+- PEER_ID (string): The unique identifier of the peer.
-* MESSAGE_TYPE (string): The type of content of the message.
+- MESSAGE_TYPE (string): The type of content of the message.
 Either 'HELLO', 'PEER_JOINED', "PEER_GONE", or application specific.
-* MESSAGE (Object): The actual message content (HELLO, PEER_JOINED, PEER_GONE, or other message).
+- MESSAGE (Object): The actual message content (HELLO, PEER_JOINED, PEER_GONE, or other message).

 ### HELLO message

-When a peer connects to the Peerolator, it will receive a HELLO message with the following content:
+When a peer connects to the Intercessor, it will receive a HELLO message with the following content:

 ```json
 {